 For those of you who aren’t familiar with the way the tax works: in order to legally present live performances of any kind a club (restaurant, venue, etc.) must apply for a “live entertainment permit.”

-Five percent of the grass is a pretty hefty tall to pay for any business, and particularly difficult for bars and restaurants which don’t necessarily have a very high profit margin.
+Five percent of the gross is a pretty hefty toll to pay for any business, and particularly difficult for bars and restaurants which don’t necessarily have a very high profit margin.

 Councilmember Peggy Wilson recently proposed an ordinance to exempt establishments from the amusement tax during live musical performances, an action which would result in a projected loss of $900,000 in revenues that the tax currently generates for these human services programs.